observablehq/database-proxy/README.md

 Usage for HTTP on localhost: `observable-database-proxy <name>` For HTTPS (on localhost or elsewhere): `observable-database-proxy <name> --sslcert <path-to-ssl.crt> --sslkey <path-to-ssl.key>`

-The first time running the database proxy for a given connection name, a window will be opened to ObservableHQ.com to configure the connection, and set the shared secret.
+The first time running the database proxy for a given connection name, a window will be opened to ObservableHQ.com to configure the connection and set the shared secret.
 Subsequent starts of the database proxy do not require re-configuration.

 To reset the configuration for a given database proxy, use: observable-database-proxy <name> --reset